Taylor Swift's Official Top 40 biggest singles in the UK revealed

 Endlessly elegant, the third single from 1989 was an instant fan favourite and another mercurial pop moment thanks to Taylor's partnership with Max Martin and Shellback.
 Riffing heavily off the post-disco movement and the music of dance acts like Daft Punk, Style feels at times like the darker sister of another pitch-perfect Max Martin production from the same era, Katy Perry's Teenage Dream.

 Despite its popularity with fans and critics, Style only reached Number 21 on the Official Singles Chart, although time has done little to dull its shine.
-It's now Taylor's 7th most popular track in the UK, with 1.3 million chart units in total, plus 112 million streams.
+Taylor's 8th most popular track in the UK, with 1.4 million chart units and 126 million streams, we can confirm that it has never (and probably will never) go out of style.

 Released; 2012